HughStanway/FYP-VS-Code-Extension/README.md

 ssh -L 8888:localhost:80 fyp
 ```

-Now any requests made to `localhost:8888` will to fyp:80 via knuckles. **Note:** Once you close the SSH session the tunnel will close and thus the requets will no longer work.
+Now any requests made to `localhost:8888` will be forwarded to `fyp:80` via knuckles.
+Finally, once you close the SSH session the tunnel will close and thus the requets will no longer work.